Accelerated First-Order Methods: Differential Equations and Lyapunov Functions: Intuition Behind the Dynamics

 where $z_1$ and $z_2$ are the (possibly complex) roots of the characteristic equation.
 Since the optimal damping parameter is $2\sqrt{\alpha}$, all of the modes are either critically damped or under damped.
 So the roots $z_i$ are complex and we calculate

-So we see that the dynamics decays with exponential rate $-\sqrt{\lambda_1}$ and the step size required for a stable discretiziation is $\Delta t<1/\sqrt{\lambda_n}$.
-This explains why discretizing \eqref{damped_hamiltonian_dynamics} produces a method which requires $O(\sqrt{\kappa})$ iterations to converge, where $\kappa = \frac{\lambda_n}{\lambda_1}$ is the condition number.
+So we see that the dynamics decays with exponential rate $-\sqrt{\lambda_1}$ and the step size required for a stable discretiziation is $\Delta t<1/\sqrt{\lambda_d}$.
+This explains why discretizing \eqref{damped_hamiltonian_dynamics} produces a method which requires $O(\sqrt{\kappa})$ iterations to converge, where $\kappa = \frac{\lambda_d}{\lambda_1}$ is the condition number.

 Indeed, for the quadratic problem we can use any integrator whose region of stability contains the negative unit semicircle to obtain an accelerated method.
-The resulting methods are related to the Chebyschev method for solving a positive definite linear system.
+Compare the resulting methods with the Chebyshev semi-iterative methods used for solving linear systems, see \cite{golub2013matrix}, Section 10.1.5 or \cite{varga1962iterative}, Chapter 5.
+The Chebyshev semi-iterative methods use (shifted, depending upon the eigenvalue bounds of $A$) Chebyshev polynomials, while the accelerated methods derived above use a different sequence of polynomials with the same asymptotics.